-Ian S. Markham was appointed as Dean and President of Virginia Theological Seminary in August 2007.
-Before being called to VTS Dean Markham served as Dean and Professor of Theology and Ethics at Hartford Seminary in Connecticut, and as Visiting Professor of Globalization, Ethics, and Islam at Leeds Metropolitan University in the United Kingdom.
-He also served on the faculty of Liverpool Hope University and University of Exeter.
+In 2007, Markham was appointed dean and president of Virginia Theological Seminary.
+Before being called to VTS, he served as dean and professor of theology and ethics at Hartford Seminary in Connecticut, and as visiting professor of globalization, ethics, and Islam at Leeds Metropolitan University in the United Kingdom.
+He also served on the faculty of Liverpool Hope University and the University of Exeter.

-Dean Markham is married to Lesley Markham and they have one son, Luke.
-He serves as Priest Associate at St. Paul’s Church in Alexandria.
+He is married to Lesley Markham and they have one grown son, Luke.

 A trained Christian ethicist and biblical scholar, Markham is a prolific author and editor of numerous books, including: